-8.2.3 Level 3: Homogenization of Randomly Oriented C-300 in EPON862 Results
+3. Level 3: Homogenization of randomly oriented C-300 in EPON862 results

-At Level 3, the nonlinear response of the Level 4 RUCs are averaged over multiple orientations to obtain an approximation of the nonlinear behavior of an EPON862 RVE, containing randomly oriented C-300 particles, with Equations (6) to (12).
+At Level 3, the non-linear response of the Level 4 RUCs are averaged over multiple orientations to obtain an approximation of the non-linear behavior of an EPON862 RVE, containing randomly oriented C-300 particles, with Eqs.
+(6)-(12).
 These results are shown in Figure 15.
-The simulations predict significantly higher damage initiation stresses, indicated by the deviation of the stress-strain curves from linearity, than observed in the neat resin, shown in Figure 14.
-Moreover, the tangent slope of the shear stress-shear strain curve for the C-300/EPON862 (Figure 15(c)) material is higher than for pure EPON862 (Figure 14(c)), illustrating that the numerical method is predicting the addition of GNP will yield a shear toughening effect.
+The simulations predict significantly higher damage initiation stresses, indicated by the deviation of the stress-strain curves from linearity, than observed in the neat resin.
+Moreover, the tangent slope of the shear stress-shear strain curve for the C-300/EPON862 material is higher than for pure EPON862, illustrating that the numerical method is predicting the addition of GNP will yield a shear toughening effect.